-Dog Breed Custom Post Type and I wanted to define specific numeric values per attribute against each breed.
-I wanted to create a Block Pattern that would display the values per post within the Query Loop block.
+Dog Breed Custom Post Type, and I wanted to define specific numeric values per attribute against each breed.
+I wanted to create a Block Pattern to display the values per post within the Query Loop block.

 ACF custom field values not displaying?

 I created some ACF fields to display a rating out of 5 for various subjects, and I wanted to display these numeric values on the front end.
 This field group was assigned to the

 Limitations imposed by Gutenberg mean that the only way I can achieve this from a no-code perspective is to make use of the native